The glossary covers terms which are used around Home Assistant.

 Home Assistant OS, the Home Assistant Operating System, is an embedded, minimalistic, operating system designed to run the Home Assistant ecosystem on single board computers (like the Raspberry Pi) or Virtual Machines.
 The Home Assistant Supervisor can keep it up to date, removing the need for you to manage an operating system.

-Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant, the Home Assistant Supervisor and add-ons.
+Home Assistant Supervised is a full UI managed home automation ecosystem that runs Home Assistant, the Home Assistant Supervisor and add-ons.
 It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
 It leverages Docker, which is managed by the Home Assistant Supervisor.

 The Home Assistant Supervisor is a program that manages a Home Assistant installation, taking care of installing and updating Home Assistant, add-ons, itself and, if used, updating the Home Assistant Operating System.